veorq/cag/README.md

 If you're also doing cryptography audits and would like to comment on these guidelines, please use GitHub Issues.
 If you'd like to contribute an entry, please feel free to file a PR.

-Thanks to the additional contributors: @diagprov.
+Thanks to the additional contributors: [diagprov](https://github.com/diagprov).

 ## For auditors